By Dr. Paul Jerard, E-RYT 500, YACEP

 How important are the benefits of pranayama?
 Within Patanjali’s Yoga Sutra, we learn the fourth limb of Raja Yoga is pranayama.
 This places a high value on what some people refer to as “breathing.”
 Yet, pranayama is actually the systematic cultivation of prana (energy).
-When one practices pranayama, the ratio of breath is important for controlling the amount of energy one draws in.
+In Chinese internal martial arts, chi cultivation (pranayama) is practiced for internal healing.
+Advanced martial arts students go deep in their pursuit of knowledge related to taking external energy in for the purpose of cultivation.
+Back to Yoga, when one practices pranayama, the ratio of breath is important for controlling the amount of energy one draws in.
+In fact, pranayama is a stand alone science of improving the quality of one’s lifestyle.
+Yet, it is taken for granted, but the difference between breathing and pranayama is ratio and a science going back in time for thousands of years.

 The specific pranayama technique that is practiced can bring about a variety of different benefits, which improve the quality of life.
 The many different benefits of pranayama, which is the energy control (Yogic breathing) practiced in all forms of Yoga, could consume a small book.
 Those, who practice Yoga regularly, are able to appreciate these benefits to the fullest.
 Pranayama benefits the mind and physical body in many ways.